DLR-VF/UrMoAC/docs/mkdocs/OutputFormats.md

 UrMoAC generates the following types of results:

 * __--nm-output _&lt;OUTPUT&gt;___: (O/D output) a simple output that gives the main measures for each origin(area)/destination(area);
-* __--ext-nm-output _&lt;OUTPUT&gt;___: (extended O/D output) includes some additional measures, such as the average velocity, consumed energy in kcal, the average price, access and egress times, some additional public transport measures etc.;
+* __--ext-od-output _&lt;OUTPUT&gt;___: (extended O/D output) includes some additional measures, such as the average velocity, consumed energy in kcal, the average price, access and egress times, some additional public transport measures etc.;
 * __--stat-od-output _&lt;OUTPUT&gt;___: (O/D statistics output) this output extends the plain O/D output by some statistical measures, such as the mean, median, minimum and maximum values and their 15 percentiles;
 * __--pt-output _&lt;OUTPUT&gt;___: (Public Transport output) this output gives some measures concerning public transport trips;
 * __--interchanges-output _&lt;OUTPUT&gt;___: (Interchanges output) this output gives some measures about using interchanges;